Contents

 Processing outputs

 An "Analysis" folder will be produced which will contain all the report graphs such as GAD vs NCOM velocities and comparisons of forward vs backward processing of unaided and aided NCOMs.
+These are the first port of call if you suspect there is an issue.

 Comments